Cytologic evaluation

 Definition

-The test is usually used to look for cancers and precancerous changes.
+The test is usually used to look for cancers and precancerous changes in certain body organs.
 It may also be used to look for viral infections in cells.
 The test differs from a biopsy because only cells are examined, not pieces of tissue.

 The Pap smear is a common cytologic evaluation that looks at cells from the cervix.
 Some other examples include: